Learn if school nursing is the right career move for you. Then find the training you need to succeed.

 School nursing typically has nurses working in a private office setting where they can observe and treat students.
 The office may have a medical table or couch, a desk, and a station to store medical supplies and prescription medications for students with chronic health conditions, including diabetes and asthma.

-The American Federation of Teachers reports that approximately half of the 45,000 school nurses employed in the United States cover the health care needs of three or more different schools.
+The National Association of School Nurses reports that there are between 61,232 and 73,697 school nurses in the United States.
+Many school nurses cover the health care needs of three or more different schools.
 Depending on a district’s needs, school nurses may work a set number of hours at each assigned school per day or per week, and they may tend to a dozen or more students on a daily basis.

 While the school nursing job market is tight, you can break into the field by substituting for other school nurses.
 Substituting will give you the opportunity to gain experience, network with other nurses, and give administrators a chance to see how well you perform under pressure, all of which can lead to a permanent position in another school or nearby district.